-- CRDN 2.1 Practice in compliance with current federal regulations and state statutes and rules, as applicable, and in accordance with accreditation standards and the Scope of Nutrition and Dietetics Practice and Code of Ethics for the Profession of Nutrition and Dietetics. - CRDN 2.2 Demonstrate professional writing skills in preparing professional communications. - CRDN 2.3 Demonstrate active participation, teamwork and contributions in group settings. - CRDN 2.4 Function as a member of interprofessional teams. - CRDN 2.5 Assign duties to NDTRs and/or support personnel as appropriate.
+- CRDN 2.1 Practice in compliance with current federal regulations and state statutes and rules, as applicable, and in accordance with accreditation standards and the Scope of Nutrition and Dietetics Practice and Code of Ethics for the Profession of Nutrition and Dietetics. - CRDN 2.2 Demonstrate professional writing skills in preparing professional communications. - CRDN 2.3 Demonstrate active participation, teamwork and contributions in group settings. - CRDN 2.4 Function as a member of interprofessional teams. - CRDN 2.5 Work collaboratively with NDTRs and/or support personnel in other disciplines. - CRDN 2.6 Refer clients and patients to other professionals and services when needs are beyond individual scope of practice.

-- CRDN 2.6 Refer clients and patients to other professionals and services when needs are beyond individual scope of practice. - CRDN 2.7 Apply leadership skills to achieve desired outcomes. - CRDN 2.8 Demonstrate negotiation skills. - CRDN 2.9 Participate in professional and community organizations. - CRDN 2.10 Demonstrate professional attributes in all areas of practice. - CRDN 2.11 Show cultural competence/sensitivity in interactions with clients, colleagues and staff. - CRDN 2.12 Perform self-assessment and develop goals for self-improvement throughout the program. - CRDN 2.13 Prepare a plan for professional development according to Commission on Dietetic Registration guidelines. - CRDN 2.14 Demonstrate advocacy on local, state or national legislative and regulatory issues or policies impacting the nutrition and dietetics profession. - CRDN 2.15 Practice and/or role play mentoring and precepting others.
+- CRDN 2.7 Apply change management strategies to achieve desired outcomes. - CRDN 2.8 Demonstrate negotiation skills. - CRDN 2.9 Actively contribute to nutrition and dietetics professional and community organizations. - CRDN 2.10 Demonstrate professional attributes in all areas of practice. - CRDN 2.11 Show cultural humility in interactions with colleagues, staff, clients, patients and the public. - CRDN 2.12 Implement culturally sensitive strategies to address cultural biases and differences. - CRDN 2.13 Advocate for local, state or national legislative and regulatory issues or policies impacting the nutrition and dietetics profession.